How to become a sonographer

 Apprenticeship

-There may be opportunities with the NHS, and independent and private providers of healthcare services.
-You can look for sonographer apprenticeship vacancies on NHS Jobs.
+There may be apprenticeship opportunities with the NHS, or with independent and private providers of healthcare services.

-The apprenticeship typically takes 36 months to complete.
+The apprenticeship takes a minimum of 36 months to complete.

 Entry requirements